LDS-Data/lds-church-discipline/README.md

 * Margaret Toscano – 2000: A classics professor at the University of Utah, excommunicated for writing on feminist issues after being told not to.
 Margaret was originally slated to be excommunicated at the time of the September 6, but her Bishop refused to follow the direction of the upper church authorities.
 Her husband, Paul, was one of the September 6.

 * Shane LeGrande Whelan, author of "More Than One: Plural Marriage, A Sacred Heritage, A Promise For Tomorrow," excommunicated Aug.
 11 2002 for refusing to stop marketing his self-published book.
 His wife, Rhonda, who researched material for the book, was disfellowshipped two weeks later.
 She has since divorced him.

+* [Simon Southerton](https://en.wikipedia.org/wiki/Simon_Southerton) (b. abt 1965)—31 Jul 2005—Geneticist and author—Excommunicated, [officially due to "having an inappropriate relationship with a woman"](https://www.deseret.com/2005/8/5/19905648/church-excommunicates-dna-author) he was not married to, but apparently in response to his book _Losing a Lost Tribe: Native Americans, DNA and the Book of Mormon_ which argued that DNA evidence does not support the Book of Mormon's apparent claims regarding Native American ancestry.

 * [Grant Palmer](https://archive.sltrib.com/article.php?id=2487004&itype=NGPSID)—12 Dec 2004—Disfellowshipped for apostasy on account of his book, _An Insider's View of Mormon Origins_.
 Resigned in 2010.